Houston Eyelid Reconstruction / Post-Mohs Surgery Eyelid Reconstruction Procedures

 - Epiblepharon – normal eyelashes pushed toward the eye by redundant folds of skin

-- Epicanthal folds – vertical folds of skin over the medial canthus
+- Epicanthal folds – vertical folds of skin over the nose connecting to the eyelid

 Oculoplastic Eyelid Reconstruction in Houston